NYCPlanning/ceqr-app-data-archive/README.md

    - `README.md` The metadata about the ETL pipeline
    - `requirements` The required dependencies need to install to run the python script
    - `runner.sh` A shell script, by executing which, you can build a dataset from scratch. or you can execute `ceqr run <schema_name>` at root directory
- 3. Output tables are in EDM_DATA under schemas named by the datasets.
 ```
 ├── ceqr
 │   ├── recipes